jamesfe/running_buckets/notes/04jul2017_notes.md

 # Next Steps To Do List

 - Beautify this ugly graph
+- Integrate the slider in the rendering
+- Fix the time offset
 - Add jslinting to webpack
 - Add some unit tests (big)
 - Spike on: